 Your greatest enemy as a marketer is not your competition.
 It’s not the economy.
 It’s not even the IRS.

-I attended a big marketing seminar a few weeks ago.
-And one very successful marketer explained how he had spent a fortune on…
+At a recent seminar, a very successful marketer explained how he had spent a fortune on:

 What was the traffic source?